Why Look Beyond Samsung's Default Keyboard?

 Privacy Considerations for Keyboard Apps

 Have you ever stopped to think about what happens to everything you type on your phone?
-When considering keyboard alternatives, privacy should be a major concern—especially since keyboards literally see everything you type, from passwords to personal messages.
+When considering keyboard alternatives in 2026, privacy should be an even bigger concern than before—especially since keyboards literally see everything you type, from passwords to personal messages.
+With the rise of AI-powered keyboards, understanding how your data is used has become crucial.

 Different keyboard apps have vastly different approaches to user data: